PavelKovalchuk/astro-course/src/content/blog/01-introducing-sndwch.md

   Sandwiches have divided us for too long.
 It’s time to come together.
 ---

-Sandwiches have divided us for too long.
+Sandwiches have divided us for <b>too long</b>.
 It’s time to come together.